dladd/pyFormex/sphinx/refman.rst

 |pyFormex| plugins
 ------------------
-Plugin modules extend the basic |pyformex| functions to variety of specific applications.
-Apart from being located under the pyformex/plugins path, these modules are in no way different from other |pyformex| modules.
+Plugin modules extend the basic pyFormex functions to variety of specific applications.
+Apart from being located under the pyformex/plugins path, these modules are in no way different from other pyFormex modules.

 .. toctree::
    :maxdepth: 1